Why Debris Field Ratings Matter on Spore Trap Reports

 • None detected — no meaningful non-fungal particulate observed

-• Trace — minimal particulate, generally less than 5%
+• Trace — minimal particulate, less than 5%

 • Occluded — greater than 90%